 |1983||exploration by the Verein f.
 Höhlenkunde St.Lorenzen/Mürztal.|

 The Drachenhöhle (dragons cave) was named for multiple remains of cave bears (Ursus spelaeus).
 Long ago those bones were thought to be the remains of Dragons, as cave bears were extinct and unknown to the people.
 In some parts of the cave some 12 m of sediments, containing a high amount of phosphates, existed.
 After World War I, the cave sediments were mined to produce fertilizer.
 All in all 3.000 tons of phosphates were removed, using a cable car to transport it down to the valley floor, 500 m below.

 In this sediment a huge amount af remains were found, the bones of cave bears and human remains like ancient fire places and flint tools.
-Those are, among the oldest human remains found in Austria, 65.000 to 31.000 years old.
+Those are, among the oldest human remains found in Austria, 65,000 to 31,000 years old.
 The number of found bears may have been more than 30,000 individuals.
 Some cave bear bones can now be visited in the Landesmuseum Joanneum, Raubergasse 10, 8010 Graz, Austria, Tel: +43-316-8017-9716, Fax: +43-316-8017-9846.

 The cave is entered through a huge portal, 12 m high and 20 m wide.
 The cave is not developed, and several rock piles must be climbed.
-The end of the tour is in the Höhlendom (cave dome) after 500m.
+The end of the tour is in the Höhlendom (cave dome) after 500 m.
 Here is the Wappenstein (heraldic rock), a remain of the first known exploration in 1387.

 Two women from Mixnitz, who knew that he went into this cave, searched for him and found him finally after three days without food or water.